TaoELi/TaoELi.github.io/_pages/research.md

 As a first project along this direction, one illustrative example is that, by combining the real-time dynamics of classical cavity photons and quantum electrons and protons, the strong coupling effect on nonadiabatic dynamics of proton transfer can be efficiently captured.

-* **Li, T. E.**; Tao, Z.; Hammes-Schiffer, S. Semiclassical Real-Time Nuclear-Electronic Orbital Dynamics for Molecular Polaritons: Unified Theory of Electronic and Vibrational Strong Couplings. [arXiv:2203.04952, 2022](https://arxiv.org/abs/2203.04952v1).
+* **Li, T. E.**; Tao, Z.; Hammes-Schiffer, S. Semiclassical Real-Time Nuclear-Electronic Orbital Dynamics for Molecular Polaritons: Unified Theory of Electronic and Vibrational Strong Couplings.
+[J. Chem.
+Theory Comput.
+2022, 18 (5), 2774-2784](https://doi.org/10.1021/acs.jctc.2c00096).

 <br>
 <hr>